haman1/TodoAPI/README.md

 # TodoAPI
-A RestAPI with CRUD functionality that Creates,Reads,Deletes  a list of Todos
+A RestAPI with CRUD functionality

+It Creates,Reads,Deletes  a list of Todos